grafana/loki/docs/promtail-examples.md

 #### Description

-Scrape_config section of config.yaml contents contains various jobs for parsing your logs
+`scrape_config` section of `config.yaml` contents contains various jobs for parsing your logs

 `job` and `host` are examples of static labels added to all logs, labels are indexed by Loki and are used to help search logs.

 `__path__` it is path to directory where stored your logs.

-If you run promtail and this config.yaml in Docker container, don't forget use docker volumes for mapping real directories with log to those folders in the container.
+If you run promtail and this `config.yaml` in Docker container, don't forget use docker volumes for mapping real directories with log to those folders in the container.

 #### Example Use